 The voices of women

-A study for a Masters thesis in the US compares nine transit agencies to see how they gather data for gender inclusive planning.
+A study in the US compares nine transit agencies to see how they gather data for gender inclusive planning.
 Agencies that have separated women from men in data gathering techniques have enhanced their services and updated their policies.
 And it’s not just about surveying women.
 Hearing their stories and voices is essential as well.

 “It helps you better understand the community who is going to be impacted by a project, when you hear it in their own voices and the way that they speak, rather than me trying to talk about a woman’s experience while crossing the street with her four-year-olds.”
 Study participant